-10 Customer Engagement Metrics You Need to Measure
+12 Key Customer Engagement Metrics to Measure Customer Satisfaction

-10 Customer Engagement Metrics You Need to Measure
+12 Key Customer Engagement Metrics to Measure Customer Satisfaction

 Customers make your business go round.
 They’re the best indicator of where the business should be headed and they’re the reason you have a bottom line.
 But to continually ensure that you’re growing your customer base — and not doing anything that’ll drive them away — you need data.
 That’s where customer engagement metrics in.